juliajiang218/DRLTrader/README.md

 ## Input Data:
-**Key Implementations can be referenced in /scripts/main.py** There are 29 unique tics (stocks) in the train dataset.
+**Key Implementations can be referenced in /scripts/main.py**

+Note: There are 29 unique tics (stocks) in the train dataset.

 ```python
 stock_dimension = len(train.tic.unique()) # 29